mongodb/terraform-provider-mongodbatlas/RELEASING.md

 ### Release the provider
 - Follow the same steps in the pre-release but provide the final release tag (example `v1.9.0`).
 This will trigger the release action that will release the provider to the GitHub Release page.
 Harshicorp has a process in place that will retrieve the latest release from the GitHub repository and add the binaries to the Hashicorp Terraform Registry.
-- **CDKTF Update - Only for major release (see this [comment](https://github.com/cdktf/cdktf-repository-manager/pull/202#issuecomment-1602562201))**: Once the provider has been released, we need to update the provider version in our CDKTF.
+- **CDKTF Update - Only for major release, i.e. the left most version digit increment (see this [comment](https://github.com/cdktf/cdktf-repository-manager/pull/202#issuecomment-1602562201))**: Once the provider has been released, we need to update the provider version in our CDKTF.
 Raise a PR against [cdktf/cdktf-repository-manager](https://github.com/cdktf/cdktf-repository-manager).
   - Example PR: [#183](https://github.com/cdktf/cdktf-repository-manager/pull/183)